-- 1 Place the cover on the computer and slide the cover forward until it clicks into place. - 2 Follow the procedure in After working inside your computer.
+- 1 Place the cover on the computer and slide the cover forward until it clicks into place. - 2 Tighten the captive screws to secure the cover to the computer. - 3 Follow the procedure in After working inside your computer.

-Front Bezel
+Bezel